 Several populations have experienced major long-term population crashes.
-Approximately 1.5 million pairs are estimated to have been lost from Campbell Island (94 % of the original total) between 1942 and 1986 (Cunningham and Moors 1994), with further 21.8 % decrease between 1986 and 2012 (Morrison et al. 2015).
-In the Falkland Islands (Malvinas), the population fell by around 1.2 million pairs between 1932 and 2000 (20 % of the original total) (Pütz et al. 2003a).
-At Staten Island, the numbers of Rockhopper Penguins decreased by 24% between the censuses of 1998 and 2010 (Raya Rey et al. 2014).
-Between 1987/88 and 2012/13, numbers at Marion Island decreased by about 52%, from 138,000 pairs to 65,000 pairs, equivalent to 72% in three generations (Dyer and Crawford 2015).
+Approximately 1.5 million pairs are estimated to have been lost from Campbell Island (94 % of the original total) between 1942 and 1986 (Cunningham and Moors 1994), with a further 21.8 % decrease between 1986 and 2012 (Morrison et al. 2015).
+In the Falkland Islands (Malvinas), the population fell by around 1.2 million pairs between 1932 and 2000 (20 % of the original total) (Pütz et al. 2003).
+At Staten Island, the numbers of Southern Rockhopper Penguins decreased by 24% between the censuses of 1998 and 2010 (Raya Rey et al. 2014).
+Numbers at Marion Island decreased by about 65 %, from 173,077 pairs in 1994/95 to 58,955 pairs in 2018/19 (Dyer and Crawford 2015, Makhado et al. unpubl.).
 The long-term trends remain unknown for the Kerguelen and Crozet populations (CEBC-CNRS database, C.A.
-Bost, pers. comm.).
-Several other sites appear to have suffered severe declines (of more than 40 %) between the 1970s and the 1990s: Auckland Islands and Antipodes Islands(Cooper 1992, Hiscock and Chilvers 2013).
+Bost pers. comm.).
+Several other populations at the Auckland Islands and Antipodes Islands appear to have suffered severe declines of more than 40 % between the 1970s and the 1990s (Cooper 1992, Hiscock and Chilvers 2014).

 This species returns to its breeding colonies in October, which range from sea-level sites to cliff-tops, and sometimes inland.
-Two eggs are laid and incubated during November and December for 32-34 days.
-In February, the chicks fledge and depart the colony (BirdLife International 2010).
-At most breeding sites, only one chick is fledged, but there is some evidence that it is not unusual for those in the Falkland Islands (Malvinas) to raise two chicks (Clausen and Pütz 2002, Poisbleau et al. 2008).
-On Crozet, the occurrence of two successfully fledged chicks has also been observed on Crozet (C. A. Bost pers. comm.).
+Clutch size is two eggs, laid and incubated during November and December for 32-34 days.
+Chicks fledge and depart the colony in February (BirdLife International 2010).
+At most breeding sites, only one chick fledges, but there is some evidence that it is not unusual for Southern Rockhopper Penguins in the Falkland Islands (Malvinas) to raise two chicks (Clausen and Pütz 2002, Poisbleau et al. 2008).
+Pairs successfully fledging two chicks has also been observed on Crozet (C. A. Bost pers. comm.).

 Conservation Actions Underway

-Regular monitoring is undertaken on Staten, Falklands, Marion and Campbell Islands (BirdLife International 2010, Raya Rey et al. 2014).
+Regular monitoring is undertaken on Staten, Falklands (Malvinas), Marion and Campbell Islands (BirdLife International 2010, Raya Rey et al. 2014).
 Several ecological and demographic studies have been undertaken (Ellis et al. 1998, Guinard et al. 1998, Dehnhard et al. 2013a, 2014).
 Research has attempted to determine the cause of historic declines using stable isotope analysis of museum skins (Hilton et al. 2006).
 An International Species Action Plan and a series of Regional Action Plans have been developed (BirdLife International 2010).
 Following this, research has been conducted at many breeding sites following the recommendations made in the report.
 A Falkland Island Species Action Plan was completed in 2014 (Crofts 2014).

 Conservation Actions Proposed